Pedro Friedeberg: Life

 Through family and friends he met surrealist artists such as Remedios Varo, who recommended his work to Galería Diana, leading to Friedeberg’s first exhibition in 1960 when he was only twenty two.
 From these connections, he began to meet other surrealist artists such as Leonora Carrington and Alice Rahon to become a member of Los Hartos (The Fed-Up), in 1961.
 This group was based on Dadaist principles: the creation of anti-art for art's sake, rejecting political and social painting.
 This group’s influence led Friedeberg to believe in the autonomy of aestheticism.
-Later, he and Javier Giron organized a “movement” called “Chinchismo” from the Mexican Spanish world “chinche” which means bug.
+Later, he and Javier Giron organized a “movement” called “Chinchismo” from the Mexican Spanish word “chinche” which means bug.
 They asked thirty artists to create bug words and called Pita Amor their muse, with the idea of ridiculing “-isms” or movements in art.

 Friedeberg’s reputation for eccentricity has been lifelong, not only linked to surrealist artist but other eccentrics such as Edward James and Antonio Souza.
 Friedeberg has had a tendency to protect and defend those who have lost their fame and fortune, such as Pita Amor did in her old age, when she was ridiculed by elements of Mexican society.
-He says he consults the I-Ching everyday, and has a collection of saints.
+He says he consults the I-Ching every day, and has a collection of saints.
 His biography on the Internet includes a passage that reads “I get up at the crack of noon and, after watering my pirañas, I breakfast off things Corinthian.
 Later in the day I partake in an Ionic lunch followed by a Doric nap.
 On Tuesdays I sketch a volute or two, and perhaps a pediment, if the mood overtakes me.
 Wednesday I have set aside for anti-meditation.
 On Thursdays I usually relax whereas on Friday I write autobiographies” He says that the world lacks eccentrics today because people have returned to being sheep through the consumer culture and television which wants us all to be the same.

 Friedeberg has been married four times.
 His third wife was Polish Countess Wanda Zamoyska.
 This marriage lasted twelve years which he describes at surrealist, a circus and crazy, but tiring.
 His last wife is Carmen Gutierrez, with whom he has two children, Diana and David.
 He says Carmen is a very serious woman, unlike his other former wives.
 Having children changed his life because he could no longer travel around the world and stay up until 5 am drinking.